Dr. Mark E. Pruzansky

 While a Hand Surgery Fellow in New Orleans, Dr. Pruzansky studied with one of the fathers of adult reconstructive hand and wrist surgery, who was also a founder of congenital deformities surgery.
 He then furthered his studies in sports medicine and treatment of sports-related injuries of the hand and upper extremity at the Southern California Orthopaedic Institute in Van Nuys.

-In addition to being the director of the HandSport® Surgery Institute, Dr. Pruzansky is affiliated with Mount Sinai Medical Center and Medical School and Lenox Hill Hospital.
+In addition to being the director of the HandSport® Surgery Institute, Dr. Pruzansky is affiliated with Mount Sinai Medical Center and Medical School and Lenox Hill Hospital, where he is currently an Attending Surgeon.
 He is a faculty lecturer at Mount Sinai Medical Center and has spoken on the national and regional levels to medical students, residents and physicians.
 Also to his credit, Dr. Pruzansky is a leading research fundraiser and a member of the American Academy of Orthopaedic Surgeons, the American Society for Surgery of the Hand, the International Federation of Societies for Surgery of the Hand, the New York Society for Surgery of the Hand and the Orthopaedic Research Society.

 Dr. Pruzansky has published numerous articles on hand surgery and sports medicine in scientific journals and textbooks and is renowned for his clinical research, teaching and pioneering of web-based patient education.
 An athlete himself, he plays tennis and golf, downhill skis, does cardio, and lifts.
 Cited in Best Doctors, New York magazine under Hand Surgery, Dr. Pruzansky provides patients with innovative diagnostic and surgical techniques as well as respect and compassion.